 - 1. To learn, describe, and analyze common and important social and cultural patterns; - 2.
 To provide a space for students to reflect on their own personal experience with cultural difference; - 3.
-To successfully engage with different cultures; - 4.
-To develop self-awareness of one's own constructed social and cultural and subjectivity; - 5.
+To develop self-awareness of one's own constructed social and cultural and subjectivity; - 4.
 To encourage students to engage hands on with different cultures and to meaningfully experience and grow in their cross-cultural communication skills.